 Fig. 3 Maximum deformation of upper tool carrier in Y direction

-In the middle position of shearing, the maximum deformation of the upper tool holder in the Y direction is located at the back support plate B, with the size of 1.183 mm.
+At the middle of the shearing process, the maximum deformation of the upper tool holder in the Y direction is observed at the back support plate B, with a size of 1.183 mm.
+Meanwhile, the blade’s deformation in the Y direction is 0.346 mm, which is less than 1 mm and meets the necessary requirements.

 3. Transient dynamic analysis